jeangjy/jeangjy.github.io/_pages/about.md

 I am a Ph.D.
 Candidate in Economics at University of California, Riverside.

-My research interests are Health Economics, Labor Economics, and Development Economics.
+My research interests are in Health Economics, Labor Economics, and Development Economics.

-My research interests are in labor economics, development economics, economics of education, and health economics.

 I have been working as the Graduate Student Researcher at [Inland Empire Labor and Community Center (IELCC)](https://ielcc.ucr.edu/people) since July 2023.